Monday: 8:30 – 11:30 am

 Search engines deliver 55% of the traffic to higher education websites.
 Social media?
 Only 2%.
 Even more interesting is that 42% of incoming students use either Google or internal site search to find what they need, preferring Google more.
 And did you know that a website optimized for search engines also improves internal site search results?
 Double the value!
 Yet despite these facts, very few colleges and universities actively defend their search engine traffic from competitive threats and algorithm changes or work to improve their searchability.
 Could your site handle a significant loss of traffic?
 Could your incoming students handle being unable to search and find what they need?

-Although SEO has taken a backseat to social media marketing, it’s importance is still very real—and just too important to neglect.
+Although SEO has taken a backseat to social media marketing, it’s importance is still very real-and just too important to neglect.
+It can be quick and easy to find an SEO Company that works for you.
 In this workshop, use Google Analytics, Google’s Search Console, and other industry tools to learn the key tactics you should be executing and the key elements you should be monitoring in order to defend your current search engine traffic and grow your content’s ability to be found.

 During this session, Beacon’s experts will give attendees expert instruction and hands-on training in the following 3 key areas:

 - Getting Found: How to prepare your website for Google and internal site search.

 - Getting Read: How to optimize content for optimal performance in search engines and site search.